 Qatar Transportation Infrastructure Construction Market Analysis by Mordor Intelligence

-The Qatar transportation infrastructure construction market stood at USD 11.87 billion in 2024, grew to USD 12.48 billion in 2025, and is projected to reach USD 16.08 billion by 2030, reflecting a 5.2% CAGR over the 2025-2030 period.
+The Qatar Transportation Infrastructure Construction Market size is estimated at USD 12.48 billion in 2025, and is expected to reach USD 16.08 billion by 2030, at a CAGR of 5.20% during the forecast period (2025-2030).
 Qatar’s Third National Development Strategy and Ashghal’s unprecedented USD 22.2 billion five-year plan underpin this steady expansion, pivoting capital from World Cup legacy assets into long-term connectivity investments.[1]Qatar News Agency, “Ashghal Launches USD 22.2 Billion Five-Year Infrastructure Plan” Robust public funding merges with rising private-sector participation, while smart-city mandates weave digital layers into physical assets, sharpening project efficiency and sustainability.
 Material-cost volatility and skilled-labour shortages remain cost and schedule risks, yet sovereign wealth support and green-bond financing blunt these pressures and open pathways for climate-aligned construction.

 Key Report Takeaways